 Nicki Chapman has spoken candidly about the moment she experienced symptoms before her brain tumour diagnosis while filming for BBC's Escape to the Country.

 The presenter, who has been a regular face on the lifestyle programme since 2009, explained how she was recording the voice-over when she experienced memory loss and blurred vision.

-Opening up about the terrifying experience to the Daily Mail last year, Nicki explained: "I went to do a voice-over for Escape to the Country and I couldn't remember the name of John, the executive producer.
+Opening up about the terrifying experience to the Daily Mail in 2019, Nicki explained: "I went to do a voice-over for Escape to the Country and I couldn't remember the name of John, the executive producer.

 WATCH: Escape to the Country presener Jonnie Irwin shares adorable video of son Rex

 "I've known him for 15 years.
 I had to look it up on my phone."
 She continued: "I told John about it and he asked if I suffer from migraines — I don't — because he does and has similar problems.
 I did the voice-over, went home, did some housework then put on the computer and the words on it were blurred.
 Really, it all happened in the space of a couple of days."